piyzard/a2a/README.md

-# KubeStellar
+# KubeStellar A2A Agent

 A powerful, unified implementation of both MCP (Model Context Protocol) server and KubeStellar Agent CLI tool with shared functions for Kubernetes multi-cluster management and orchestration.
+Now featuring comprehensive multi-namespace support and GVRC (Group, Version, Resource, Category) discovery capabilities.

 ## Table of Contents